api() |>

 @plumber |

 None | Modify plumber router from plumber file.
-The plumber router provided to the function must be returned.
+If the function returns a plumber2 api object then this object will be used going forward, otherwise the return value is ignored.
 In most cases, anonymous functions are used following the #* @plumber annotation.
 However, named functions can also be used.
 When a named function is used, it must be referenced without parentheses. |

 Annotations example